 - Dutch oven

-- Heat cooking fat in a cast iron or heavy bottom skillet (with lid) or Dutch oven.
-Once smoking, brown both sides of the beef shanks, about 2-3 minutes per side, until a golden-brown crust forms.
+- Heat cooking fat in a cast iron or heavy bottom skillet with a lid or Dutch oven.
+Brown both sides of the beef shanks, about 2-3 minutes per side, until a golden-brown crust forms.

-- Reduce heat and cover with lid, leaving a small opening for the steam to escape.
+- Reduce the heat and cover with a lid, but leave a small opening for the steam to escape.

 Macros and Nutrition